Philosophy only has 7,606 graduates each year, which is lower than average. Graduates typically earn about $38,218 per year in their early career.

 The list below ranks colleges with the highest paid Philosophy graduates.
 Our rankings are generated using a certain methodology to rank starting and mid career salary data.

 Any student pursuing a degree in Philosophy has to look into Princeton University.
-Princeton University philosophy students receive 41.9% more than the standard philosophy graduate.
+Students who graduate from this program report average early career earnings of philosophy and mid-career earnings of $101,092.
 Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.

 St Lawrence University is among your best bets if you want to study Philosophy.
-Students from the Philosophy major at St Lawrence University get 32.4% more than the standard graduate with the same degree.
+Graduates of the philosophy program state that they receive average early career earnings of philosophy and mid-career earnings of $99,414.
 Students who like a more relaxed life will enjoy the school's position in the compact town of Canton, New York.

 Every student who is interested in Philosophy needs to check out University of Pennsylvania.
-Philosophy majors from University of Pennsylvania get a earnings boost of around 29.7% above the average earnings of philosophy graduates.
+Students who complete this degree state that they receive average early career earnings of philosophy and mid-career earnings of $92,702.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 Georgetown University is among your best bets if you're planning on studying Philosophy.
-Graduates of the Philosophy program make around $47,914 in the first five years of working and $90,747 after their first five years of working.
+Students from the Philosophy major at Georgetown University get 28.6% more than the standard graduate with the same degree.
 The surrounding area of a large city is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.

 It's difficult to beat Kenyon College if you want to study Philosophy.
 After graduation, Philosophy students usually make an average of $38,853 in their early careers.
 Students who enjoy a more slow-paced life will appreciate Kenyon College's location in the small town of Gambier, Ohio.